9 Yoga Poses to Help You Achieve Strong and Toned Inner Thighs

 - Come into Warrior 2 with the right knee bent.
 Straighten your front leg, extend your right arm away from you, and lower it to the floor.

 - Extend your left arm up and gaze at your left palm, holding for five breaths.

 - Stand with both feet together.
 Bring your palms together, rotate your torso to the right, squat down, and cross your left elbow over your right outer thigh.

 - Press your palms together, and actively push your bottom elbow against your thigh to lift and rotate your chest up, increasing the twist.

 - Keep weight in the heels, gazing over the right shoulder for five deep breaths.

 - Stay in the low squat as you rise back to center and rotate the torso over to the left side for another five.

-- Stand with both feet together.
-Shift weight into your left foot, and bend your right knee.
-Lift it off the floor, and wrap your leg around your left thigh, tucking the right toes around your lower left leg.
+- Release hold of your foot, lift the torso as you swing your right knee forward.
+Wrap it around your left thigh, and tuck the right toes around your lower left leg.